 Result/both teams to score: A useful combination bet, backers pick the result of the match as well as betting that each side will be on target during the game as well.

 Over/under goals: Goals markets are a very popular choice, with over/under the main choice.
 It is usually the case that over/under 2.5 goals is the default.
-This means if there are three or more goals in the game, over 2.5 wins, and if there are two or less, then under 2.5 goals wins.
+This means if there are three or more goals in the game, over 2.5 wins, and if there are two or fewer, then under 2.5 goals wins.
 This bet works the same whether the number is 2.5 or 0.5, 1.5, 3,5, 4.5 and so on.

 Win to nil: If a backer thinks a team will win a game and keep a clean sheet, then the win to nil market on sportsbooks is going to be the right selection for them to make.

-European handicap: Handicaps are increasingly popular for football betting in Ireland.
+European handicap: Handicaps are increasingly popular for football betting.
 Essentially, the handicap means teams have goals either added to or taken away from the number of goals they actually score in the game.
 For example, if Chelsea are -1 against Tottenham, they need to win by two clear goals or more for the bet to be a winner.
 Handicaps work in the other direction too.
 If a fan bets on Tottenham +2, then the bet wins even if Spurs actually lose the game by a single goal.
 Handicaps can provide a lot of value in matches where there is a strong favourite to win the game, with their odds to win very short as a result.
 European handicap markets are sometimes shown as EH for short on sports betting sites.

 Asian lines: Asian lines are another type of handicap.
 They are named as such as they originated in Asia, but these markets can now be found at sportsbooks all over the world, including in Ireland.
 The difference between European and Asian handicaps is that in Asian lines, the number can be a fraction, whereas it is always a full number on the European handicap.
 Chelsea -1.5 on the Asian handicap would be the equivalent to Chelsea -1 as an EH bet.
 The half goal means that the draw is eliminated from the potential outcome of the bet, whereas in EH the draw can result in a push and the stake being returned to the player as a result.
 The Asian and European handicaps are effectively a form of spread betting, but with sport.
 Asian lines can be used on various markets, including total goals scored, as well as for which team will win.